A: You can contact your association manager by email or calling (719) 284-7804.

 A: No, membership is automatic and mandatory.
 Members of the association are required to pay an assessment that cover cost of expenses that are shared equally throughout the community and services cannot be opted out of by non-use of the common areas or the selection of another service provider.

-A: The Declaration of Covenants, Conditions, and Restrictions (CC&Rs) are the governing legal documents that set up the guidelines for the operation of the association.
+A: The Declaration of Covenants, Conditions, and Restrictions (CC&Rs) are defined by CCIOA as any recorded instrument that creates a common interest community, including any amendments to those instruments as well as plats and maps.
+The CC&Rs contain broad protective standards and restrictions for the community for which the rules, regulations and policies are intended to explain, clarify, and define in greater detail.
+The declaration also provicdes how the association will allocate the allocated interests of each unit; specify the purpose and goals of the association; and, address any formalities regarding the transition from developer to owner control.
 The CC&Rs were recorded by the Developer with the County Clerk's office of the County that the property is in and are included in the title of your property.
 Failure to abide by the CC&Rs may result in a fine to a homeowner by the Association.

 A: The Board of Directors is elected by the homeowners, unless otherwise stated in the Bylaws, to oversee day-to-day operations within the association.
 The duties of the Board can be found in the governing documents associated with your community.

 A: Yes, they can by found within the “Documents" page.